How to Bypass Cloudflare With Selenium

 Method #4: Web Scraping API to Bypass Cloudflare Every Time

-For guaranteed success in bypassing Cloudflare, one tried-and-true method is to use a web scraping API like ZenRows.
+For guaranteed success in bypassing Cloudflare, one tried-and-true method is to use a web scraping API like the ZenRows Universal Scraper API.

-ZenRows provides all the tools you need to scrape any protected website at scale without limitations.
-It features auto-rotating premium proxies, auto-parsing, CAPTCHA and anti-bot auto-bypass, and more.
+ZenRows provides all the tools you need to scrape any Cloudflare-protected website at scale without limitations.
+ZenRows provides an auto-managed and auto-scaled consistent access to your desired data.

-With ZenRows, you only need to make a single API call with your chosen programming language and watch it do the bypassing job behind the scenes.
-ZenRows also acts as a headless browser to replace Selenium, featuring various JavaScript instructions for interacting with web pages like humans.
+With ZenRows, you only need to make a single API call with your chosen programming language and watch it bypass the anti-bot behind the scenes.
+This way, you can focus on core business logic rather than waste time fixing blocks and broken data pipelines.
+ZenRows also serves as a headless browser, making it a suitable replacement for Selenium.
+It features various JavaScript instructions for interacting with web pages like humans.

 To see how ZenRows works, let's use it to access and scrape the previous Cloudflare challenge page.

-Sign up to open the ZenRows Request Builder.
+Sign up and open the ZenRows Request Builder.
 Paste the target URL in the link box and activate Premium Proxies and JS Rendering.

 building a scraper with zenrows